Adele says she and Drake are "a dying breed" within the music industry

 The singer took part in a wide-ranging interview on Canadian station CBC Radio in promotion of her fourth album ’30’, which came out last Friday (November 19).

 At one point in the conversation, host Tom Power brought up a tweet from the ‘Certified Lover Boy’ artist that read: “One of my best friends in the world just dropped a single”.
-It came after Adele shared her comeback track ‘Easy On Me’.
+It came after Adele shared her highly anticipated comeback track, ‘Easy On Me’.

 Power noted that the pair of artists are in “such a rarified place in culture” owning to their hugely successful respective careers and level of fame.